Explore how chemicals and materials change colours when exposed to heat or cold

 Suggested activity use

-This activity can be used as an interesting hook to engage children with the idea that a change in temperature can have an effect on a material or object.
+This activity can be used as an interesting hook to engage learners with the idea that a change in temperature can have an effect on a material or object.
 This nicely leads on to looking at changes of state and what happens to solids, liquids and gases at different temperatures.

 Alternatively, you could use the thermochromic materials to stimulate discussion about where they could be useful in everyday life.
-Children could then research where they are actually used and create fact files about this, creating a cross-curricular link with Literacy.
+Learners could then research where they are actually used and create fact files about this, creating a cross-curricular link with Literacy.

 A range of thermochromic products will be required to carry out the activity.

 Thermochromic materials: HandoutHandout | PDF, Size 5.39 mb

 Thermochromic materials: InstructionsHandout | PDF, Size 0.21 mb

 This activity was demonstrated by the RSC at the Big Bang Fair 2014, and is a featured resource in our autumn 2015 ‘Get colourful with chemistry’ theme.